by Robert Levy – Professor of Music, Lawrence University

 While I have spoken in previous issues of choosing the more beneficial aspects of playing and selecting a good daily routine, there are some additional thoughts I’m pleased to share.
 First, I want to thank those hundreds of trumpet students I’ve worked with over the past, nearly forty years, and my many musician friends who have given their time to share their thoughts and ideas in teaching.

 Now, how might we approach things in the learning process?
 If an etude or musical composition appears difficult, we want to somehow “reduce the complex” to make it simpler and easier.
 This begins not just with slow practicing, but also by isolating the elements one at a time.
-First get your pitches, then get the rhythm (you can even speak it without playing), the work on the articulations, add the dynamics, accelerandos, retards, etc… Finally add phrasing and musicality and begin combining all of those elements while practicing it slowly and gradually increase the tempi as the passage becomes more comfortable for you.
+First, get your pitches, then get the rhythm (you can even speak it without playing), the work on the articulations, add the dynamics, accelerandos, ritards, etc. Finally, add phrasing and musicality and begin combining all of those elements while practicing it slowly and gradually increase the tempi as the passage becomes more comfortable for you.
 Last of all, listen carefully for good tuning and play with your best sound.
 The key is to isolate and learn each aspect separately when working on something difficult.

 With these tips, you’ll learn the piece BETTER and FASTER.
-It’s another example of how you can become the “smart musician”.
+It’s another example of how you can become a “smart musician”.